garulovilla/backup/README.md

       // Type of compression: "", "7z", "zip" (optional, default="")
       "compression": "",

-      // A subfolder is created inside the backup folder
+      // A subfolder is created inside the backup folder with this name
-      // with this name and it is where the content will be stored (optional, default=current backup path) "subfolder": "",
+      // and it is where the content will be stored (optional, default=current backup path) "subfolder": "",

       // Rename the file o folder (optional, default=current name of file/folder)
-      // Be careful when the path is an array and no compression is needed
+      // Note: Be careful when the path is an array and no compression is needed
       // you need always set the "/o" patter to differentiate files and folder
       // Patters that can be used:
       // /s - Timestamp => yyyyMMddhhmmss